rajkumar7859/All_React_app/dipawali_2024/README.md

 - **Interactive Form**: Users can input their names and receive personalized Diwali greetings.
 - **Stylish UI**: The application uses Tailwind CSS for a modern and visually appealing design.
 - **Dynamic Routing**: Built with React Router to navigate between the homepage and the dashboard.
+- **Background Music**: When users are redirected to the dashboard, a festive Diwali song automatically plays, enhancing the celebratory experience.

 ## Technologies Used